Gyan Ganga Institute of Technology and Sciences

-Gyan Ganga Institute of Technology and Sciences (GGITS) is a private technical and management institute located in Jabalpur, Madhya Pradesh, India.
+Gyan Ganga Institute of Technology and Sciences (GGITS) is an autonomous private technical and management institute located in Jabalpur, Madhya Pradesh, India.
 The institute was established in 2003 and is part of the Gyan Ganga Group of Institutions.
 It is affiliated with Rajiv Gandhi Proudyogiki Vishwavidyalaya (RGPV), Bhopal.

 Academics

 GGITS offers undergraduate, postgraduate, and diploma programmes in engineering, pharmacy, and management.
 The institute is approved by the All India Council for Technical Education (AICTE) and has several programmes accredited by the National Board of Accreditation (NBA).
+GGITS has been granted autonomous status by the RGPV and University Grants Commission (UGC).

+Rankings

+National Institutional Ranking Framework (NIRF): Gyan Ganga Institute of Technology and Sciences (GGITS) was positioned in the 151–300 band in the Innovation Category of NIRF India Rankings 2023, conducted by the Ministry of Education, Government of India.

+Atal Ranking of Institutions on Innovation Achievements (ARIIA): The institute was recognized as an ARIIA Performer Institute (Band "B", Rank 26–50) under the Private/Self-Financed Technical Institutions category at the national level by the Ministry of Education, Government of India, in 2021.